interledger/coil-wordpress-plugin/readme.txt

 * Enhancement - All customization features have been consolidated into the Coil settings panel (including message, button text and link, and padlock and support creator footer bar display customization).
 * Enhancement - The wording explaining message customizations has been simplified for easier reading.
 * Enhancement - The wording describing monetization settings has been adjusted to Paying Viewers instead of referring to Coil Members and Monetized Users.
-* Enhancement - For new users the default monetization setting for pages and posts is now Monetized and Public instead of No Monetization.
+* Enhancement - The new default monetization setting for pages and posts is now Monetized and Public instead of No Monetization.

 * Tweak - Code has been linted.
 * Tweak - Eslint is the new linting tool being used instead of JSHint.